Table of Contents

 Is Bali Safe to Visit?

 Bali is spread out over 95 miles, with 141 million people living in it.
-Calling Bali a dreamy destination wouldn’t be a lie, but the province has its ob wn share of safety issues you should watch out for—like robbers and scammers.
+Calling Bali a dreamy destination wouldn’t be a lie, but the province has its own share of safety issues you should watch out for, such as robbers and scammers.

 Naturally, crime tends to occur more in tourist areas.
 Yet, this risk is low in comparison to other regions across Southeast Asia.